Syria conflict threatens U.N. troops on Golan ceasefire line

 Speaking in Paris, peacekeeping chief Herve Ladsous said a number of countries contributing to the U.N.
 Disengagement Observer Force (UNDOF) had voiced concerns after two Austrian soldiers were shot on November 29 in an area of Damascus where government troops and rebels have been fighting.

 "Certain countries are concerned," Ladsous told reporters on Wednesday.
-"We will reinforce security, most notably with armored vehicles and we plan to send more political advisers to analyze the situation on the ground."
+"We will reinforce security, most notably with armoured vehicles and we plan to send more political advisers to analyse the situation on the ground."

 Ladsous said that while there was no plan to reduce the force, the situation in the area had "abruptly" changed dynamics surrounding the 36-year mission as the rebellion against President Bashar al Assad turns ever bloodier.